Seventh-inning stretch: 8th inning traditions

 The Journey song "Lights" is frequently played at San Francisco Giants baseball games (including a version led by Perry himself in the middle of the 8th inning during Game 2 of the 2010 World Series) and the cross-bay Oakland Athletics after-game fireworks starts.

 The Detroit Tigers also play the beginning of "Don't Stop Believin'" in the eighth inning, showing the lyrics on the big screen.
 The Washington Nationals play "Baby Shark" in the middle of the 8th inning, in honor of Gerardo Parra's walkup song and their first and only World Series title.
 The Oakland Athletics played Bay Area native MC Hammer's "2 Legit 2 Quit" during the middle of the eighth.
 The Cleveland Guardians play "Hang on Sloopy", Ohio's official rock song, during the middle of the 8th, and fans spell out O-H-I-O at the appropriate times within the song (similar to Ohio State University and other Cleveland sporting events).
 The San Diego Padres play Blink-182's "All The Small Things" during the middle of the 8th.
 The New York Yankees used to play "Cotton Eyed Joe" in the 8th inning.

+The Toronto Blue Jays began a new 8th inning tradition in 2024.
+During the middle of the inning, the stadium plays "Hey Baby" by DJ Ötzi, leading the fans in a dance while showing the lyrics on the screen.
+During the 2nd time the chorus plays, the music will occasionally turn off, allowing the fans to sing the famous chant a cappella.
+The tradition began after a 14 inning game on May 31st, 2024, when the fans that remained in the stadium began singing the chorus to "Hey Baby" repeatedly as the game continued further into extra innings.
+The game concluded when Davis Schneider hit a walk-off home run, beating the Pittsburgh Pirates 5-3.